vaibhavbhajanka/houseskape/README.md

     Repo -->|"Realtime Streams"| Firestore["Cloud Firestore"]
     Repo --> Storage["Firebase Storage"]
     Repo --> FCM["Firebase Cloud Messaging"]
-    Repo --> Mapbox["Mapbox Tiles &amp; Directions"]
+    Repo --> Mapbox["Mapbox Tiles & Directions"]
     Repo --> GPlaces["Google Places API"]
 ```

 ---

-## 🤝 Contributing
+## Contributing

 Pull requests are welcome!
 If you have an idea for a feature or found a bug:

 1. Open an issue describing it.
 2. Fork the repo and create your branch: `git checkout -b feature/my-awesome-feature`.